Research Methods 1 (PGT Conv ODL) PSYCH5080

 By the end of this course students will be able to:

-■ Generate and explore hypotheses and research questions on qualitative and questionnaire-based research
+■ Generate and explore hypotheses and research questions for experimental and observational research

-■ Identify the ethical issues involved in qualitative and questionnaire-based research.
+■ Identify the ethical issues involved in experimental and observational research

-■ Plan and execute a small-scale research project using qualitative research methods.
+■ Work as a group to plan and execute a small-scale research project using quantitative research methods

 Minimum Requirement for Award of Credits